dimanech/atlas-guide/assets/src/scss/bindings/component/livereload-setup.md

 ### Get affected file path

-The second step is to get the path to the standalone file in what particular changed file is imported.
+The second step is to get the path to the standalone file that imports particular changed file.

 ```js
 /**